elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step2.md

 ### Install Newman

-Let's make sure that Newman is installed by running the following command in the terminal:
->Click on the command below to copy and execute the command in the terminal.

-`newman`{{execute}}

-If you get the error `bash: newman: command not found`, Newman can be installed with the following command:
+Let's start by installing Newman that can be installed with `npm`:
 >Click on the command below to copy and execute the command in the terminal.

 `npm install newman -g`{{execute}}